Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root or sudo access is required to install packages and manage Docker services.
+• Privileges: Root access or a user with sudo privileges is required to install Docker and manage system services.

-• Network: The server must have outbound internet access to download the Docker installation script and the SeaTable release package.
+• Network Access: The server must have outbound internet access to download Docker, the SeaTable release archive, and container images.

 File and Directory Structure